creativecommons/cc-legal-tools-app/README.md

 project repository should be cloned side by side, resulting in a structure like the following:
 ```
-PARENT_DIR
+creative-commons/
-├── cc-legal-tools-app     (git clone of this repository)
+├── cc-legal-tools-app/     (git clone of this repository)
-└── cc-legal-tools-data    (git clone of the cc-legal-tools-data repository)
+└── cc-legal-tools-data/    (git clone of the cc-legal-tools-data repository)
 ```

 If it is not cloned into the default location, the Django